LONG ARTICLE! 35 – 45 minute read:

 For a quick clip on the whole process, check this video below

-Before a surfboard exists, it must be conceived.
-So it is only natural that, before sharpening your tools and prepping your mixes, you think about what kind of surfboard you want to build, what it will look like, how it should perform… In fact, the design stage is probably the most important step in the process of building a surfboard.
+In fact, the design stage is probably the most important step in the process of building a surfboard.
 Not only because it will determine if/how the board will work, but also because every move you make when shaping will be based on what you have decided beforehand.

-Indeed, many surfers, whether shaping their own boards or not, tend to underestimate the design of their craft.
-They usually go for what is the most aesthetically pleasing, or what the latest vogue is, or even the “safest bet”.
-They tend to overlook the fact that there are many elements at play: the type of wave they are more likely to surf, their skill level, to say nothing of their body dimensions.
-Hence, design decisions are often affected by the image the surfer wants to portray.
-And that usually comes at the cost of compromising the fun and facility when surfing.
+Many surfers, whether shaping their own boards or not, tend to underestimate the design of their craft.
+They usually go for what is the most aesthetically pleasing, what the latest vogue is, or even the “safest bet”.

-But we are not going to tell you how to make your decisions.
-Each to their own; we’re all adults here.
-Plus, there are enough principles and tips on surfboard design to write a good length book, and, unfortunately, we can’t cover them all here.
-For that reason, in this second instalment of our How To Make A Surfboard series, we will only touch on the basics of surfboard design – hopefully enough to give you an idea of the type of surfboard you want to build – as well as guide you on how to refine the blueprint into a template, then get that template turned into a board.
+For that reason, in this second installment of our How To Make A Surfboard series, we will only touch on the basics of surfboard design – hopefully enough to give you an idea of the type of surfboard you want to build – as well as guide you on how to refine the blueprint into a template, then get that template turned into a board.

 Designing Your Surfboard

 Design theory can be overwhelming – especially for someone who has never shaped a surfboard before.
 Therefore, it is recommended that, however much you would like to experiment, you keep things simple, at least until you have gained more experience.
-That means avoiding overcomplicated features that may sound nice but can ultimately either give you a hard time or disrupt the shaping/glassing process – which would negatively affect your surfboard’s performance.

-So, instead of bringing in double concaves and wings and elaborate tail patterns, try to stick to a simple outline without extreme curves or a wavy bottom contour or a highly-pronounced rocker.
-Also, it may be a good idea to begin with a small-wave board focused on having fun; something that is flatter and wider, will not require too much time and material, and won’t be too performance-dependent such as, say, a big-wave gun.
+Also, it may be a good idea to begin with a small-wave board focused on having fun; something that is flatter and wider, will not require too much time and material, and won’t be too performance-dependent such as, say a big-wave gun.

 Along those lines, one major common mistake among beginner shapers is building too small a surfboard – whether they are going for a longboard or a thruster.
 Needless to say, riding a board that is too small for you will have a huge (and probably negative) impact on your performance, regardless of surf conditions.
-And it is not uncommon for surfers to get frustrated and even lose interest in the sport altogether because they are struggling to paddle and catch waves.
-So it is of utmost importance not to lose sight of whether the board is fit for your height and weight.

-The best tip we can give you when choosing a design is to try as many different surfboards as possible according to the model you are looking for.
-Simply thinking about different boards and looking at them won’t do – take the board out for a ride, in various conditions if possible, feel it under your feet.
 You can research all you want, even consult experts, but nothing will tell you whether a board is right for you or not more than surfing it.
 So, before embarking on such a demanding project as building your own surfboard, borrow your friends’ board for a few minutes or go into a surf shop and ask if there are test boards available.

 Speaking of surf shops, it can be helpful – not to say enlightening – to spend some time looking at what they have on the racks to have a feel for the different design features (e.g. rocker, bottom contour, rail shapes, etc.) and how they interact.
-Pick a model you like, check the height and volume, measure the nose and tail width, assess the thickness distribution, inspect its concave.
+Pick a model you like, check the height and volume, measure the nose and tail width, assess the thickness distribution, and inspect its concave.

-By doing all the aforementioned and cross-referencing it with your own research and ideas, it becomes a lot easier to make up your mind regarding the type of surfboard you want to build.
+By doing all this and cross-referencing it with your own research and ideas, it becomes a lot easier to make up your mind regarding the type of surfboard you want to build.
 Besides, you will have a rough idea of dimensions and particular features to pay attention to when shaping.

 When talking about nose and tail width, shapers refer to the width of a point 12 inches from either end.
-This is usually measured by placing a square along the centre of the board and multiplying the distance between the stringer and the rail by two.
+This is usually measured by placing a square along the center of the board and multiplying the distance between the stringer and the rail by two.

 A surfboard’s wide point is not necessarily the midpoint, but the widest point of its plan shape.
 On a Fish, for instance, the wide point is often above the midpoint, whereas a Thruster tends to have the wide point closer to the midpoint.

-The length of a surfboard is measured by stretching a tape measure from the very tip of the tail till the tip of the nose, always along the topside (deck).
+The length of a surfboard is measured by stretching a tape measure from the very tip of the tail to the tip of the nose, always along the topside (deck).
 The shorter the board, the easier it is to turn and the quicker it will recover from turning into planning.

 The wider, thicker, longer, and/or flatter the surfboard is, the better it tends to perform in slow and/or small waves; the narrower, thinner, shorter and/or curved the surfboard is, the better it tends to perform in fast and/or larger waves.

 Fins are also essential and highly determinant components in a surfboard, and, as such, should be considered as a part of the overall design.
 Longer fins facilitate a larger turning radius, contributing to the projection of the surfboard; shorter fins facilitate a smaller turning radius, contributing to the looseness of the surfboard.
-Likewise, fin placement influences the feeling you get from the board.
-Fins closer to the tail end provide more drive; fins placed further from the tail end provide more manoeuvrability.

 Rails are an important, even if underestimated design feature.
 The sharper the rail, the better the board works in smooth surfaces, allowing for hard, powerful, tight turns; the rounder the rail, the better the board works in choppy water, facilitating slower, smoother, wider turns.